The Marshall

 We are pleased to announce the evolution of the “The Marshall Lakeshore Report”, now brought fully online in addition to our paper format to increase our exposure across Canada, and backed by Sotheby’s International Realty Canada to expand our reach internationally.
 This is an up-to-date report with a focus on providing valuable data throughout our local lakeshore market.

 This report is distributed quarterly on paper format, as well as maintaining an up-to-date focus online, allowing a seamless ability to gain insight into the ever-changing lakeshore property market throughout the Okanagan Valley.
 As we strive to continue to be experts for these unique properties, we hope this report is useful to you in some manner.
 My direct line at 250-470-2388 is always open if you wish to have a conversation about the market.
 This report, along with print advertising, professional content creation, and use of photography/videography are just some of the tools I use to successfully market and sell some of the most notable, unique and high-value properties throughout the Okanagan.
-As we progress into the summer, I look forward to assisting all lakeshore owners and purchasers with their lakeshore needs.
+As we progress into the Fall, I look forward to assisting all lakeshore owners and purchasers with their lakeshore needs.

 Personal Real Estate Corporation, BCOM, REALTOR® and Associate Broker, Sotheby’s International Realty Canada